+The student's ARD Committee will address the unique educational needs of children with specific learning disabilities resulting from dyslexia, dyscalculia, and dysgraphia who require specialized instruction during ARD Committee meetings.
+Following the completion of the evaluation, the ARD Committee will convene to review the evaluation and develop an appropriate IEP for the student that will include an evidence-based dyslexia program provided by the District, unless the ARD Committee determines that another form of approved instruction is more appropriate to address the student's unique disability-related needs.
 The District will maintain documentation requirements of compliance associated with Texas Student Data System (TSDS), Public Education Information Management System (PEIMS), and State Performance Plan (SPP).
 District staff will provide training, with follow up, to ensure the documentation required is in place and compliant.

 - Rtl Progress Monitoring

 - Documentation of Interventions

 - Section 504 Documentation, if any

 - Standardized Assessment Information

 - Data of Appropriate Instruction Provided

 - Notice of Evaluation

 - Consent for Evaluation

 - Referral Information

 - Assessment Plan

 - Documentation of Observation(s)

 - Input from General Education Teacher

+- Documentation of Dyslexia Specialist's Participation in Evaluation and Admission, Review, and Dismissal Committee Meeting

 - Eligibility Statement

 - Disability Report: Specific Learning Disability

 - FIE

 - Documentation for the state in TSDS, PEIMS, and SPP

-- [DISTRICT FORMS]

-The Legal Framework for the Child-Centered Special Education Process: Specific

-Learning Disability Framework - Region 18
+The Texas Legal Framework for the Child-Centered Special Education Process: Specific Learning Disability Framework - Region 18